GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

     hostssl  all         all          0.0.0.0/0      md5
     </code></pre>
   - Note that this does not require ssl, it only allows the possibility of ssl.
 To require ssl you need to comment out all of the other "host" lines, at least the "all" ones (I'm not sure about the replication ones).
+    - You can also comment out the "local" lines as well, but that's up to you.
+I probably wouldn't.
     - If you're intending to connect with the modes "disable", "allow", "prefer", or "require" that will work.
 However, if you're going to use "verify-ca" or "verify-full" you will need to do more work.
+      - If you're using verify-ca you'll need to change the "md5" to "md5 clientcert=verify-ca"
+      - If you're using verify-full you'll need to change the "md5" to "md5 clientcert=verify-full"
+      - Note that these seem to be somewhat finicky (really not working) for me with Let's Encrypt.
+I believe it's because the CN in Let's Encrypt certificates are not your host name and PostgreSQL wants it to be.
+So it's probably best to either leave it as md5 or use the self-signed certificates.

-    - Testing domain with hosts.
+  - (Optional) Testing domain with hosts.
     - sudo vim /etc/hosts
       - Add a line similar to
       - 127.0.0.1     your_domain
         - Comment this line out after testing.
 I don't think this actually works in a way that will test the certificate.

-    - WILL NEED TO WRITE A SCRIPT TO DO THIS WHEN UPDATING THE SSL TOO ################
-    - You can also comment out the "local" lines as well, but that's up to you.
-I'd only do this to test out the connection locally.
+Probably just skip this step.
+  - If using the "verify-ca" or "verify-full" modes instead of required you will need to add a root certificate authority file.
+    - Let's Encrypt
+      - If you are using Let's Encrypt you need to download the certificate from Let's Encrypt.
+At the time of documenting this it can be obtained with the following command (however it may change in the future)
+        - sudo curl -o /projects/ssl/live/youredomain.xxx/root_ca.pem "<https://letsencrypt.org/certs/isrgrootx1.pem>"
+        - sudo chown --reference=/projects/ssl/live/youredomain.xxx/cert.pem /projects/ssl/live/youredomain.xxx/root_ca.pem && sudo chmod --reference=/projects/ssl/live/youredomain.xxx/cert.pem /projects/ssl/live/youredomain.xxx/root_ca.pem
+      - Modify the config file
+        - sudo vim /etc/postgresql/version#/main/postgresql.conf
+        - <pre><code>
+        ssl_ca_file = '/projects/ssl/live/youredomain.xxx/root_ca.pem'
+        </code></pre>
+    - Self-Signed Certificates
+      - You should already have the ca file generated.
+Use that.

 - Test that it works
   - sudo systemctl start postgresql
   - sudo systemctl status postgresql